 Michael has a keen interest in active learning and assessment.
 He led the integration of specialist finance software into the undergraduate economics courses in the Nottingham Business School.
 He pioneered the use of the Bloomberg finance software at introductory level.
 At this level, students are new to both economics and particularly finance.
 Many find it a steep learning curve.
 The software is an effective vehicle for active learning offering students the opportunity for ‘hands-on’ analysis using Bloomberg software.
 He received funding from the Trent Institute for Learning and Teaching (TILT) to integrate the software.
 He now uses it across all his teaching to enhance the student experience.

 Michael is active in pedagogic research with an interest in active learning and assessment in economics and the influence of experiential learning and assessment on student motivation and behaviour.
 He collaborates with colleagues within the University and across wider UK higher education.
 He has published several papers based on his work in this area.
 Michael is an active member of the Trent Institution for Teaching and Learning (TILT) innovative pedagogy and learning spaces action groups.
 He is an active member of the Economics Network, a community of academics collaborating to enhance economics education across UK Higher Education.
-He has contributed cases studies and learning resources for dissemination to practitioners across Higher Education.
 Having gained by HEA Senior Fellowship, he is part of the reviewer panel for senior fellowship submissions within the University.

 Michael has worked at NTU since 2003.
 Before that he worked at the University of Derby for nine years.
 He has a PhD in Economics, an MA in International Business and Finance and a BA (Hons) Political Economy.
 He gained a postgraduate certificate in teaching practice in 1997.